Lepton Flavour Symmetries: Origin of neutrino masses

 The peculiarity of neutrino masses is now elegantly accounted for by their different dependence on the electroweak scale.
 While charged fermion masses are linear in $v$, neutrino masses turn out to be quadratic in $v$ and thus suppressed by a factor $v/\Lambda$ with respect to the former.
 Their suppression is attributed to the heaviness of the scale $\Lambda$ at which lepton number is violated.
 If $m_h$ is the heaviest neutrino mass and $c_h$ the heaviest eigenvalue of the matrix $c_{ij}$, we have

-The scale $\Lambda$ of the new physics associated to neutrino masses can be as large as $10^{15}\GeV$, hence hinting a possible connection with GUT physics, or much smaller, if the couplings in $c_h$ are small.
-As they usually enter quadratically in $c_h$, UV couplings of order $10^{-2}$ are sufficient to bring $\Lambda$ down to $10^{11}\GeV$.
+The scale $\Lambda$ of the new physics associated to neutrino masses can be as large as $10^{15}\GeV$, hence hinting a possible connection with GUT physics, or much smaller, if the couplings $\lambda_{UV}$ on which $c_h$ depends are small.
+As usually $c_h$ depends quadratically on $\lambda_{UV}$, UV couplings of order $10^{-2}$ are sufficient to bring $\Lambda$ down to $10^{11}\GeV$.

 While the Weinberg operator is the lowest dimensional, and therefore in principle most relevant, effective operator giving rise to neutrino masses, higher order operators may become relevant if the former turns out to be suppressed.
 On the other hand, higher order operators contributing to neutrino masses just contain additional pairs of conjugated Higgs fields.
 Therefore, any symmetry suppressing the Weinberg operator would also suppress those higher order operators.
 Barring an accidental suppression of the former, the latter have hardly a chance to dominate.
 The situation changes in extensions of the SM Higgs sector by a singlet and/or a second doublet.
 Then it is possible to define symmetries forbidding the $D=5$ operator, but not higher order ones~\cite{Gogoladze:2008wz,Babu:2009aq,Bonnet:2009ej}.
 In such cases, neutrino masses turn out to be suppressed by higher powers of $v/\Lambda$, which lowers the needed scale of $\Lambda$.
+Higher order operators can also involve new fields that do not get a VEV and still contribute to neutrino masses, if the new field lines close into a loop.
+If the new fields are heavy, and integrated out, this possibility can still be accounted for in terms of the $D=5$ Weinberg operator (see the paragraph below on its radiative origin).